livingdocsIO/documentation/reference-docs/project-config/directives/container.md

 }
 ```

-The above is an idiomatic bullet list.
+The above example is an idiomatic bullet list.
 The container (list) will have one item by default and upon pressing enter in an item, a new item is inserted (`defaultComponents.paragraph`).

 ## Config Options